studiozeffa/react-native-training-course/notes/debugging.md

 So far, we've been running the app in _development mode_.
 This trades a larger app size for a faster development experience.
 Later, we'll discuss how to build a _production_ version of the app.

-In development mode, we can gain access to the _developer menu_ by shaking the device.
+In development mode, we can gain access to the _developer menu_ by shaking the device (or pressing `Cmd-D` in the simulator).

 This menu provides us with many options.
 We'll be discussing two of them: